Journal

 Threads of the Wild: Hedgerows and the Fabric of Nature

 Farming and wildlife are deeply interconnected, often in subtle yet profound ways.
-While modern agricultural practices have focused on maximizing yields, these changes have often harmed wild plants and animals.
+While modern agricultural practices have focused on maximising yields, these changes have often harmed wild plants and animals.
 Rare species have become rarer—or even extinct—and even once-common species have disappeared from vast areas of the UK.
 This loss doesn’t just impact nature; it ultimately threatens farming itself.

 Without healthy ecosystems, the land’s productivity diminishes, and farming becomes less sustainable.
 Wild species, from pollinators to soil-dwelling organisms, play vital roles in maintaining a balanced and fertile landscape.
 Among the many opportunities to restore this balance, hedgerows stand out as a simple yet impactful starting point.